What Else to Do!

 FARTY FIDLERS

-‘Da Farty Fiddlers’ or ‘The Forty Fiddlers’ as it translates, was and still is a traditional group formed in 1960 faithfully upholding Shetland’s fiddling tradition.
-Shetland fiddle music wasn’t quite our cup of tea at the time but it was certainly part of the local pub scene when a couple of dudes in the corner whipped out their instruments to do their ‘Reel Thing’!
+‘Da Farty Fiddlers’ or ‘The Forty Fiddlers’ as it translates, is a traditional group formed in 1960 upholding Shetland’s fiddling tradition.
+Fiddle music wasn’t quite our cup of tea at the time but it was part of the local pub scene when a couple of lads in the corner whipped out their instruments and did the ‘Reel Thing’!
+Pretty good!

-Then there was 'Peerie’ Willie Johnson, a legendary guitarist with a shock of white hair.
-Peerie (peerie meaning ‘small’ in Shetlandic) started playing the ukelele and later, when he progressed to the guitar, he took on the styles of Eddie Lang and Django Reinhardt.
-This was more interesting to us ‘Soothmoothers’ as we were keen players, though not nearly as good as Willie who did a good job of fusing elements of swing and jazz with traditional Shetland reels.
-Eventually, he got a regular gig with Shetland’s biggest dance band and the rest is local folk history.
+Then there was 'Peerie’ Willie Johnson, a legendary guitarist known for his shock of white hair.
+Peerie (peerie meaning ‘small’ in Shetlandic) started playing the ukelele and later progressed to guitar, playing in the styles of Eddie Lang and Django Reinhardt.
+This was more interesting to us ‘Soothmoothers’ as we were keen guitar guys, though not nearly as good as Willie, I might add who did a wonderful job of fusing swing and jazz with traditional Shetland reels.
+Eventually, Willie got a regular gig with Shetland’s main dance band and the rest is folk legend history.

 COUNTRY WESTERN

-Meanwhile, in Lerwick, we’d drink in bars like The Lounge, The Thule or the Legion to the strains of Loretta Lynn, Tammy Wynette, Conway Twitty and Buck Owens.
-For a bunch of Dundee hippies, it was all a bit bizarre but we got a kick out of that.
-Then there was the Marlex Pub which we also often got kicked out of!
+In Lerwick, we drank in bars like The Lounge, The Thule or the Legion to the strains of Loretta Lynn, Tammy Wynette, Conway Twitty or Buck Owens.
+For a bunch of Dundee hippies, it was a bit bizarre.
+Then there was the Marlex Pub which we also often did get kicked out of!

 Here’s another small island coincidence!
-The guy who drove me to and around the Isle of Whalsay for the Fishermen’s Mission Golf Invitational was Douglas, the son of Margaret and Alex (hence ‘The Marlex’), tea-total despite his trade who eventually took over his parent’s pub and renamed it ‘The Douglas Arms’.
-Small island!
+The guy who drove me to and around the Isle of Whalsay for the Fishermen’s Mission Golf Invitational a few years ago was Douglas, the son of Margaret and Alex (hence ‘The Marlex’), a tea-totaller despite his publican position.
+He eventually took over his parent’s pub and renamed it ‘The Douglas Arms’.
+It’s a small island!

 SCALLOWAY

-Ewan and I were on the move again to make the most of our day on ‘Mainland’.
+Ewan and I were on the move again, trying to make the most of our last day on these islands.
+There’s a viewpoint on the road from Lerwick to Scalloway overlooking the bay and town towards the Atlantic Ocean.

-On the west side of the ‘mainland’, the village of Scalloway was once the capital of these islands, a seafaring port where most of the scallops and whitefish are still landed.
+On the west side of the ‘mainland’, the village of Scalloway was once the capital of these islands, a seafaring port where scallops and whitefish are still landed.

 Da Haaf Restaurant’s seafood chowder is one of the best I’ve ever tasted, simple but supremely satisfying.

-Disappointed, we gave the ladies behind the counter a sob story about playing golf too late and lo & behold they produced a seafood chowder which was well worth the pleading.
-Dinner there is only served on Friday & Saturday evenings.
+The North Atlantic Fisheries College and its ‘Da Haaf Restaurant’ has, as you might suspect, a great seafood restaurant.
+We tried to make it for a late lunch but they were finished serving!
+Disappointed, we gave the ladies a sob story about playing golf too late and lo & behold they produced a seafood chowder which was well worth the pleading.
+Dinner there is only served on Friday & Saturday evenings but that’s well worth it also.

 THE SHETLAND BUS